Prohibited Academic Actions

 The Institute for American Universities (IAU) admits students of any race, color, national origin and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 IAU does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information in its administration of its educational policies, admissions policies, scholarship and loan programs and other school administered programs.

-A student may audit a class, in addition to his/her normal class load, with the permission of the Director, and the Instructor, and on condition that he/she attend the course on a regular basis throughout the semester.
+A student may audit a class, in addition to his/her normal class load, with the permission of the program administration, and the Instructor, and on condition that he/she attend the course on a regular basis throughout the semester.
 No grades may be awarded for audited courses.
 However, notation of the audit may be entered on the student’s transcript.
 Such a choice must be declared no later than the drop/add period and may not be changed after that date.

-A professor may grant or deny a student's request for an incomplete grade, and must inform the Director in writing of his/her decision.
-The Director may approve or refuse the professor's recommendation.
+A professor may grant or deny a student's request for an incomplete grade, and must inform the program administration in writing of his/her decision.
+The program administration may approve or refuse the professor's recommendation.
 The last day for a student to request an incomplete (“I”) grade for a course is no later than the last day of regularly-scheduled classes.
 Normally, an incomplete (“I”) grade should only be granted for extraordinary extenuating circumstances (such as illness or family emergency).
 Simple failure to complete assigned work in a timely fashion does not justify the granting of an incomplete (“I”) grade.
 Course work must be completed satisfactorily within the regular semester immediately following the semester in which the incomplete (“I”) grade was granted, or the course grade will become a permanent grade of “F”.

 Grades are assigned by the instructor of the course.
 No grade may be changed except for reasons of material or clerical error.
 If a student with a grade of “D” or “F” in a course enrolls at IAU in a subsequent semester, he/she may retake the course once in order to improve his/her grade and obtain credit for the course.
 The original grade “D” or “F” remains on the student’s transcript.